hashicorp/se-terraform-vault-workshop/docs/azure/terraform/slides-tf.md

 .center[![:scale 100%](images/encrypted_vars.png)]

 Terraform Cloud can safely store your credentials and encrypt them for you.
 You can use this encrypted storage for passwords, TLS Certificates, SSH keys or anything else that should not be lying around in plain text.

+???
+**Before we store our sensitive variables in Terraform Enterprise, we must enable Remote Execution.**

 ---
 name: enable-remote-execution